jasonmokk/mir-workflow/README.md

    ```

 3. **Add your audio files**
-   - Create a `data` folder in the project root
-   - Copy your audio files into the `data` folder
+   - Copy your audio files into the existing `data` folder
    ```
    mir-workflow/
    ├── data/